 Avoiding passing impetigo on to others

-As impetigo is contagious (ie, it can be passed on by touching):
+As impetigo is contagious (ie the infected person can pass it on by touching):

 - Try not to touch patches of impetigo and do not allow other children to touch them.